 When I set out to study eating psychology, a great deal of my motivation was fuelled by a need to understand and address my own feelings and behaviours.
 I knew that my relationship with food – mostly love/hate – was causing me challenges and I instinctively felt that there must be a better way to resolve my problems other than dieting.

-- If you discover that you are experiencing emotional eating, then you can start to look at what is causing it by paying attention to what you are thinking and how you feel about experiencing emotion.
+- If you suspect that you are experiencing emotional eating, then you can start to look at what is causing it by paying attention to what you are thinking and how you feel about experiencing emotion.
 For example, if you feel ashamed about experiencing negative emotions, it is likely you will look to hide from them or cover them up.
 The truth is feelings don’t respond to food, they respond to self-compassion and a little mindset work.

 - Once you’ve gathered some insight into what is causing you to eat emotionally, you can get to work on changing things.

-A growing number of clinical research publications show the remarkable ability of the brain to reorganise itself in response to various sensory experiences.
+A growing pool of clinical research shows the remarkable ability of the brain to reorganise itself in response to various sensory experiences.
 This concept, known as neuroplasticity, suggests that our brains evolve over time.
 With every repetition of a thought, we reinforce a neural pathway, and with each new thought, we begin to create new ways of being.
 With enough practice and repetition, small changes can make a big difference in your feelings and behaviour and this is particularly true of emotional eating.